Project introduction

 • improve safety to reduce deaths and serious injuries

-• improve access with more reliable travel times for local people, and regional freight to the Port of Tauranga from Western Bay of Plenty and Coromandel
+• improve access with more reliable travel times for local people and more efficient supply chains for regional freight to the Port of Tauranga

-• support economic development and population growth in the Western Bay of Plenty in line with the Urban Form and Transport Initiative(external link)
+• support economic growth and productivity and population growth in the Western Bay of Plenty

 • improve resilience to the road network